David Lisnard: Recognition

 Lisnard was made a knight of the Ordre des Arts et des Lettres in December 2020.

 Personal life

 As of 2014, Lisnard had two daughters and a son.
 They were born to two mothers, and he was separated from both of them.
+In 2016, he married France 3 newsreader Jacqueline Pozzi in her native Var; the ceremony was attended only by close family and was not known until he updated his Facebook relationship status.

+Lisnard is the cousin of Jean-René Lisnard, a professional tennis player who represented France and Monaco.